All-Khwarizmi/Recal-firebase-backend/README.md

 This is where all the Recal flutter application backend logic is located.

-I tryed manage all the business logic a user data on local, however I hit some limitations, mostofall on Ios devices (background processes, local notifications).
+I tryed to manage all the business logic and user data on local, however I hit some limitations, most of all on Ios devices (background processes, local notifications).

 So I decided to manage all the heavy lifting on Firebase: